1997 Pacific typhoon season: Typhoon Opal (Kuring)

 From June 15–18, Philippine Atmospheric, Geophysical and Astronomical Services Administration tracked the storm, and named it Kuring.

 In preparation for Opal, Japanese airlines cancelled 107 domestic flights and port officials halted all ferry traffic.
 Throughout Japan, 6,750 schools were closed due to the typhoon.
 One person drowned after being knocked off his boat by rough seas while trying to secure it at port.
 Heavy rains flooded streets throughout the region.
 The storm triggered 14 landslides, flooded 50 homes and cut power to 800 residences.
 In all, three people were killed in Japan by Typhoon Opal.
+Damages totaled to ¥392 million (US$3.24 million).

 Typhoon Peter (Daling)

 From June 22–26, PAGASA tracked the storm, and named it Daling.

 Ahead of the storm, international and domestic flights were cancelled throughout Japan and ferry service was suspended.
 Heavy rains produced by the storm triggered landslides throughout Japan, resulting in three fatalities.
 A landslide caused a train derailment that left 28 people injured after covering the tracks.
 One of the fatalities from the storm was that of a United States soldier stationed in Iwakuni.
 The JMA estimated that upwards of 14 in of rain fell due to Typhoon Peter.
+Damages totaled to ¥231.6 million (US$1.91 million).

 Typhoon Rosie (Elang)

 On July 18, Tropical Depression 10W formed near Caroline Islands.
 10W was upgraded to Tropical Storm Rosie and became a Category 5 Super Typhoon on July 22.
 Rosie moved northward and began to weaken.
 Rosie made a landfall as a Category 1 typhoon at Shikoku, Japan on July 26.
 In Japan, five people were killed and 1,200 were displaced by the storm.
+Damages totaled to ¥11.1 billion (US$91.7 million).

 From July 22–26, PAGASA tracked the storm, and named it Elang.